polyeung/281_NOTE/key_practice.md

 * Top-down dynamic programming only computes the answers to subproblems that are needed
 * Bottom-up dynamic programming can be used any time top=down dynamic programming is used.

+* Divide and conquer algorithm divides the problem into subproblems and combines those solutions to find the solution to the original problem.
+However, dynamic programming does not solve the subproblems independently.